GamerBoss101/GamerBoss101/README.md

 ### Hoi!
 I am SirBlob (aka GamerBoss101) 👋

-Hoi, I am Sir Blob a 15 year old developer that loves making things.
+Hoi, I am Sir Blob a developer that loves making things.
 I like coding fun projects and playing Video Games.
 Games that I play the most are Minecraft and Genshin Impact.
 A project that I am working on right now is Statcord.

 Languages IK: </br>
 Javascript</br>